-A ring is a structure $(R,+,\cdot)$ where
+A ring is a structure $(R,+,\cdot)$ such that:

-- $(R,+)$ is an abelian group;
+$(R,+)$ is an abelian group.

-- $(R,\cdot)$ is a monoid;
+$(R,\cdot)$ is a monoid.

 The neutral element of $(R,+)$, called the additive neutral element, is typically denoted by $0$.